lukebfox/nix-flake-templates/README.md

 - [ ] All the rest...

 If you want more like this just open an issue for the language/output you want.
+Also, feel free to open up a PR if you have something you want to add.
+Let's spread the flakes knowledge!